jonescompneurolab/hnn/installer/centos/README.md

 # HNN "Python" install (CentOS)

+**Note**: these are instructions for installing the *original* version of HNN, which is **no longer actively-developed**, and only made available for scientific reproducibility.
+If you are reading this, you probably want to be using the actively-developed version, called *HNN-Core*, which is [available here](https://github.com/jonescompneurolab/hnn-core).

 The script below assumes that it can update OS packages for python and prerequisites for HNN.

 * CentOS 7: [hnn-centos7.sh](hnn-centos7.sh)